IBM/unitxt/docs/docs/adding_template.rst

-For instance, this templates passes all the input fields to the model as a json string.
+For instance, this template passes all the input fields to the model as a json string.
-It also formats the references , by taking two of the dataset reference fields the 'top_answer' and 'alternative_answer'.
+It also formats the references by taking two of the dataset reference fields: the 'top_answer' and the 'alternative_answer.'

 .. code-block:: python